PICKS OF THE MONTH

 (Launched by Plastic Oceans and Fundación Meri, August 2021)

-Kudos to Fundación Meri and Plastic Oceans for partnering in order to get more awareness about this issue and "help educate people to protect marine biodiversity from plastic pollution."
+Kudos to Fundación Meri and Plastic Oceans for partnering in order to attain more awareness about this almost-hopeless issue and "help educate people to protect marine biodiversity from plastic pollution."